V2G-liberty/addon-v2g-liberty/README.md

 Most Dutch energy suppliers are listed and all European energy prices (EPEX) are available for optimisation.
 For none European markets (e.g. UK, Australia) there is an option to (automatically) upload price data to FlexMeasures.
+Amber Electric is preconfigured and can be selected from a settings list.

 Read more about V2G&nbsp;Liberty on [v2g-liberty.eu](https://v2g-liberty.eu/) or [github.com](https://github.com/V2G-liberty/addon-v2g-liberty).